altocodenl/tagaway-mobile/tagaway/lib/readme.md

 ## TODO

 - Tube
+   - Improve how thumbs are shown in home
    - Remove jumpToPiv and load carrousel directly from home; change carrousel to take piv as string and find it from there; make carrousel reactive to queryResult and if pivs is empty, show circle loader
-   - Comment out local achievements including o:: query
+   - Remove Phone View & BottomNavigation
    - Show all phone pivs in tube
-   - Improve how thumbs are shown
    - Store info of impressions and clicks on tags

-- Intermediate view mode, show tags
+- Intermediate view mode: improve styling
 - New tagging system
 - Rework zoom in carrousel (Tom)